Southern Alberta, Alberta, Canada: What to pack, what to wear, and when to go [2023]

 Comfort + Essentials

-A plug adapter that supports outlet types A and B. Be sure to choose the correct type.
-A lot of adapters currently available are simply plug changers and expect your devices to adjust the voltage themselves.
-If yours can't do that they could get fried.
-This one should work in most locations.
+A plug adapter that supports outlet types A and B. Check that you choose the necessary type.
+A lot of adapters for sale now are simply plug changers and require your electronics to adjust the voltage themselves.
+If yours can't do that they could get destroyed.
+This one works in most locations.

 Airplane phone mount